Pramad712/Multiplayer-Chess-Game/README.md

 • Very rarely, the legal moves are wrong.
 If you click on the "valid move circles," (which would be considered illegal) it will give an error (I've only seen it occur twice).
 This is due to the chess module.

+• Captures and instant moves after a takeback may cause errors because of the chess module too.

 # Enjoy!
 https://github.com/Pramad712/Multiplayer-Chess-Game/releases/tag/v1.0